roots/sage/README.md

 ...
 ```

-If you are not using [Bedrock](https://roots.io/bedrock/), you should also update `publicPatch` to reflect your folder structure:
+If you are not using [Bedrock](https://roots.io/bedrock/), you should also update `publicPath` to reflect your folder structure:

 ```json
 ...